intel-unesp-mcp/infieri2019-session1/README.md

 ### 1.2 Knights Landing: the Second Generation of Xeon Phi™ Architecture

-Knights Landing (KNL) is the code-name of the second generation of Intel Xeon Phi architecture, which has been released in early 2016.
+Knights Landing (KNL) is the code name of the second generation of Intel Xeon Phi architecture, which has been released in early 2016.
 The new model offers additional support for vector processing, power efficient scaling and local memory bandwidth.
 The novelties of Intel KNL are the following: